 \begin{prop} An exponential sum $f \in \R^A$ admits a sonc-decomposition if and only if it admits a reduced sonc-decomposition. \end{prop}

 \begin{proof} By Proposition~\ref{prop:SoncInclusionTheorem}, if $f \in \R^A$ admits a sonc-decomposition, then it admits a sonc-decomposition whose terms are contained in $\R^A$.
-By Lemma~\ref{lem:CircuitSoncDecomposition}, we can assume that all non-negative exponential sums supported on circuits appearing in the decomposition are singular.
-If some simplicial circuit $\bc$ appears twice in the decomposition, then the sum of the corresponding agiforms is a nonnegative exponential sum supported on $\bc$, to which we can yet again apply Lemma~\ref{lem:CircuitSoncDecomposition}. \end{proof}
+By Lemma~\ref{lem:CircuitSoncDecomposition}, we can assume that all nonnegative exponential sums supported on circuits appearing in the decomposition are singular.
+If some simplicial circuit $c$ appears twice in the decomposition, then the sum of the corresponding agiforms is a nonnegative exponential sum supported on $c$, to which we can yet again apply Lemma~\ref{lem:CircuitSoncDecomposition}. \end{proof}

-Henceforth, all sonc-decomposition in this text are assumed to be reduced.
-Notice that \eqref{eqn:ReznickSum} is a parametric representation of the sonc cone, on the finite dimensional parameter space whose coordinates are the scaling factors $\bt$ and the singular loci $\x_{\bc}$.
+Henceforth, all sonc-decomposition in this work are assumed to be reduced.
+Notice that \eqref{eqn:ReznickSum} is a parametric representation of the sonc-cone, on the finite dimensional parameter space whose coordinates are the scaling factors $\bt$ and the singular loci $\bw_{\bc}$.